The 12-Month Hair Transplant Journey

 A clinical guide to the biological timeline of healing and regrowth.

-These cases illustrate typical progression from early growth to final maturity.
+These cases illustrate typical progression from early growth to final maturity of transplanted hair.

 Recovery and Growth Timeline